marian-nmt/marian-dev/README.md

 ```bash
 cmake .. -DUSE_FBGEMM=ON -DUSE_SENTENCEPIECE=ON -DCOMPILE_CUDA_SM80=OFF -DCOMPILE_CUDA_SM70=OFF -DCOMPILE_CUDA_SM60=OFF -DCOMPILE_CUDA_SM50=OFF -DCOMPILE_CUDA_SM35=OFF
 ```
+Note that this compilation only enables Compute_75 devices, meaning 2060/2070/2080/2080ti and the likes.
+Tensor cores are also available on Compute_80 devices, in case anyone has managed to get one on their hands.
+CUTLASS code is however hardcoded to Compute75, I need to fix that.
+If you do not have tensorCores you can still do 8 bit fused GEMM with the non-tensorCore hardware but the performance would likely not be faster than fp32.

-Then in order to get better performance than floats, you need to first produce a model with pretrained quantization multipliers and then decode with it on the tensorCores.
+In order to get better performance than floats, you need to first produce a model with pretrained quantization multipliers and then decode with it on the tensorCores.
 A script that does all of this looks like:
 ``` bash
 #!/bin/bash